styler00dollar/VSGAN-tensorrt-docker/README.md

 # VSGAN-tensorrt-docker

-Using image super resolution models with vapoursynth and speeding them up with TensorRT.
+Using image super resolution models with vapoursynth and speeding them up with TensorRT if possible.
+This repo is the fastest inference code that you can find.
+Not all codes can use TensorRT due to various reasons, but I try to add that if it works.
 Using [NVIDIA/Torch-TensorRT](https://github.com/NVIDIA/Torch-TensorRT) combined with [rlaphoenix/VSGAN](https://github.com/rlaphoenix/VSGAN).
 This repo makes the usage of tiling and ESRGAN models very easy.
 Models can be found on the [wiki page](https://upscale.wiki/wiki/Model_Database).
 Further model architectures are planned to be added later on.

 Currently working:
 - ESRGAN with [rlaphoenix/VSGAN](https://github.com/rlaphoenix/VSGAN) and [HolyWu/vs-realesrgan](https://github.com/HolyWu/vs-realesrgan)